top of page

 *Typically, Light Weight Women are 130 lbs. and under while Light Weight Men are 150 lbs. and under.

 Rowing looks graceful, elegant and sometimes effortless when it’s done well.
 Don’t be fooled.
 Rowers haven’t been called the world’s most physically fit athletes for nothing.
-A 2,000-meter rowing race demands virtually everything a human being can physically bring to an athletic competition – aerobic ability, technical talent, exceptional mental discipline, ability to utilize oxygen efficiently and in huge amounts, balance, pain tolerance, and the ability to continue to work when the body is demanding that you stop.
+Physiologists claim that rowing a 2,000-meter race – equivalent to 1.25 miles – is equal to playing back-to-back basketball games.
+A rowing race demands virtually everything a human being can physically bring to an athletic competition – aerobic ability, technical talent, exceptional mental discipline, ability to utilize oxygen efficiently and in huge amounts, balance, pain tolerance, and the ability to continue to work when the body is demanding that you stop.

 bottom of page